 Home Care – A person trained in the care of the elderly with a kind heart and serving disposition can help in countless ways.
 The hands-on assistance and loving companionship of an aide can promote a senior’s health and happiness.
 An experienced caregiver will give peace of mind to both you and your loved one while helping with a variety of daily tasks while promoting independence, dignity and purposeful living.

-If your aging loved one needs help maintaining their quality of life as they age, don’t wait to get the help of a trusted provider of senior care in Greater Hartford.
-For information on the unique and exclusive senior care plans available at Home Care Assistance of Greater Hartford, please call 860-372-4500.
+If your aging loved one needs help maintaining their quality of life as they age, don’t wait to get the help of a trusted provider of home care, West Hartford families can rely on.
+For information on the unique and exclusive senior care plans available at Home Care Assistance of Greater Hartford, please call 860-323-3462.
 We would be happy to schedule a free, no-strings-attached consultation to discuss your aging loved one’s needs and how an hourly or 24/7 in-home caregiver can help.